catalinaorg/aws-kitchen/README.md

 1. create AMI using Packer and templateaws.json `packer build templateaws.json`

+1. update file .kitchen.yml with the image_id that has been created in the previous step and your Amazon key pair

 1. install Chef on the instance, upload cookbook files and minimal configuration and start Chef run based on kitchen.yml file
    * `bundle exec kitchen converge`
 1. execute tests